The Ledge

 EXT.
 CRAGGY LONELY WAY

-The man takes his routine long walk and the woman follows curiously, determinedly, keeping her distance but keeping him on her horizon at all times.
+The man takes his routine walk and the woman follows curiously, determinedly, keeping her distance but keeping him on her horizon at all times.
 She doesn't notice the nature and thinks not of when it will end.
+She followed the whole way without once looking back.

 After a long time she sees the cabin in the distance and knows he has already gone inside.